 -Keep these stored in the fridge.
 You can keep them out for a few hours, but they will soften.
 If I’m out for the day I will put them in a glass tupperware so they don’t lose their shape.

 -Whether or not your coconut butter melts depends on the brand.
 If it doesn’t melt, no biggie!
-Just spread overtop the base and it will solidify on top just as well.
+Just combine with matcha and spread overtop the base and it will solidify on top just as well.

 Funny enough, I’m actually doing an additional 50 hours of yoga teacher training right now to help grow my knowledge and teach more specific populations.
 So I’m back in the studio doing A LOT of yoga and once again, filling up on snacks.
 This time however, I’m packing my own snacks and bringing a couple of these Matcha Energy Bars in tow.
 As expected, they’re doing the trick and I’m saving money.
 I call that a win!Print